vopani/fortyone/kaggle/kgm_quotes/README.md

 💡 _"Understanding how to properly evaluate machine learning models has been my most valuable learning on Kaggle"_
 ©️ [Psi](https://www.kaggle.com/philippsinger)

-💡 _"Kaggle is my dream second job but comes at a sacrifice"_
+💡 _"Kaggling is my dream second job but comes at a sacrifice"_
 ©️ [Rohan Rao](https://www.kaggle.com/rohanrao)

 💡 _"It's not machine learning, it's human learning that happens at Kaggle"_